Library-Protocol/docs-library-protocol/src/app/docs/what-is-library-protocol/page.md

 # What is Library Protocol?

 Library Protocol is a decentralized application that connects physical libraries with readers through blockchain technology.
-It's a platform that allows library owners to list their collections on-chain, and enables readers to discover, borrow, and lend books in a transparent and trustworthy manner.
+It allows library/book owners to list their collections on-chain, and enables readers to discover, borrow, and lend books in a transparent and trustworthy manner.

 ## Core Concepts

 Library Protocol combines the best aspects of traditional libraries with the innovations of blockchain technology:

-- **Digital Representation of Physical Libraries**: Put your physical book collection on the blockchain
+- **Digital Representation of Physical Libraries**: Put your physical book collection onchain
 - **Decentralized Borrowing System**: Connect with readers directly without intermediaries
-- **Trust and Transparency**: All lending and borrowing activities are recorded on-chain
+- **Trust and Transparency**: All lending and borrowing activities are recorded onchain
 - **Community-Powered**: A network that grows stronger with each participant
 - **Global Access**: Connect libraries and readers regardless of geographical limitations